Bereavement Counselling in Weymouth

 These are the kinds of questions that I hear a great deal in my work with bereavement and loss, and as they are so common, it reminds me again and again that we do not talk even nearly enough about bereavement, loss and grief in our families, in our society, or indeed our culture.

-These searching questions express to me, the difficult and painful struggle we can find ourselves in when we are bereaved, wanting so much to do what we can to move out of this sometimes unbearable pain, but finding ourselves helpless to do so.
+These searching questions express to me, the difficult and painful struggle we can find ourselves in, wanting so much to do what we can to move out of this sometimes unbearable pain, but finding ourselves helpless to do so.

 It can feel surreal and disorienting as the rest of the world seemingly carries on as usual, while our world feels as though it has stopped somehow.